UCL/MPHY0026/doc/summerschool/camera_calibration_demo.rst

   - Start the app, make sure the chessboard is in view, and that when you hit 'c' the chessboard is correctly detected
   - Restart the app
-  - Press 'm' repeatedly, after 10 presses, without moving the camera or the chessboard, you have the standard deviation of the x, y, z translational measurement.
+  - With the chessboard in view, press 'c', then press 'm' repeatedly.
+After 10 presses of the 'm' key, without moving the camera or the chessboard, you have the standard deviation of the x, y, z positional measurement.
   - Restart the app
   - Press 'c' once to capture the current position
   - move the chessboard by 5mm
   - Press 't' to measure the translation
   - Repeat, moving the chessboard by 5mm, and hitting 't' to evaluate the translation
-  - Paste the numbers into a spreadsheet.
+  - Paste the translation numbers into a spreadsheet.
-  - Compute the distance moved for each shift.
+  - Compute the distance moved for each shift, to combine x, y, z translation into a distance (as the direction of movement it unlikely to be exactly aligned with the camera).
   - Compute the error for each shift, and then the Mean and Standard Deviation of the error.

   - Repeat this whole thing twice, using a 'good' and a 'bad' calibration.
-Are the calibrations different?
+Are the calibrations discernibly different?

-Write down the Mean and Standard deviation of the x-translation, to hand in.
+Write down the Mean and Standard deviation of the translation error, to hand in.

 Hand-In